maxmartynov/figma-plugin-copy-prototype-link/README.md

 ## How To Use

 Select a layer and run the command `Copy Prototype Link` and the link will be copied to the clipboard.
-When you first start the plugin you will need to set the **File Key** on the Settings window manually.
+When you first start the plugin in a File you will need to set the **File Key** on the Settings window manually.
 Just copy the whole **File URL** from the browser's address bar and paste it to the input field and the plugin will extract